red-hat-storage/ocs-ci/conf/README.md

 All of the below sections, except for `DEFAULTS`, will be available from [ocsci/config.py](../ocsci/config.py) module. `DEFAULTS` section is exposed to [ocs/defaults.py](../ocs/defaults.py) module as described below.

-#### DEFAULTS

-Default values which are used among different configs and sections.

-All variables defined in this section are exposed to [../ocs/defaults.py](../ocs/defaults.py) module during the start of the execution.
-So you can access those default data from `ocs/defaults.py` module directly from your tests or modules.

 #### RUN